-- 4. Controlled Open Enrollment - A. Students may be granted choice assignments to schools that are not crowded and would not become crowded as a result of such assignments. - B. Each year, the Board will establish a ninety percent (90%) capacity for each school in the District.
+- 4. Controlled Open Enrollment - A. Students may be granted choice assignments to schools that are not crowded and would not become crowded as a result of such assignments. - B. The Board will establish a ninety percent (90%) capacity determination for each school, by grade level, in the District.
+The capacity determination will be identified on the school district's website and must be updated every 12 weeks.
 Schools having a projected enrollment of less than ninety percent (90%) of capacity for the following school year will be available for controlled open enrollment.
-Projected enrollment will be calculated by taking the number of students zoned to the school, subtracting those students granted acceptance to magnet programs at other schools, adding students with continuing zoning exceptions. - C. Schools having a projected enrollment equal to or greater than ninety percent (90%) capacity will not be available for controlled open enrollment, any applications submitted will be placed on a waiting list.
+Projected enrollment will be calculated by taking the number of students zoned to the school, subtracting those students granted acceptance to magnet programs at other schools, adding students granted acceptance to magnet programs at the school, and adding students with continuing zoning exceptions. - C. Schools having a projected enrollment equal to or greater than ninety percent (90%) capacity for each school, by grade level, will not be available for controlled open enrollment, any applications submitted will be placed on a waiting list.
+Students denied access due to capacity will be notified when space becomes available.
 Eligible schools will be posted in the Student and Community Engagement Office and on the Board's website. - D. Applications for controlled open enrollment will be submitted to the School on the Controlled Open Enrollment Form.
 The Superintendent will annually establish an application period for controlled open enrollment. - E. The Student and Community Engagement Office will compile applications into lists by school of application. - 1.
 If the school's ninety percent (90%) capacity would not be exceeded by the number of choice applications when added to the projected school population, choice applicants for that school will be approved as in alignment with the School Choice Plan. - 2.
 If the school's ninety percent (90%) capacity would be exceeded by the number of choice applications when added to the projected student population, admission will be granted first to students who have siblings in the chosen school, and all other available positions will be filled through a stratified lottery will be utilized to maintain socioeconomic and demographic balance as defined in statute. - 3.
 Other priorities, once verified, applications for students meeting one or more of the priority criteria as described in this paragraph shall be granted priority to attend their first choice school if a seat is available.
 Applications with one or more of the priorities provided in this paragraph shall be separated from each group and placed in random order.
 Students who are eligible for priority preference include: